haibane-tenshi/haibane-tenshi.github.io/content/rust_early_and_late_bound_generics.md

 }
 ```

-Even though `foo` is a proper monomorphized type (monomorphization is trivial in this case),
+Even though `foo` is a proper value,
-if you attempt to substitute `!Clone` type it will result in compilation failure,
+if you attempt to call it with `!Clone` type it will result in compilation failure,
 i.e. we cannot call function with such parameter!

 With this experiment, we can phrase our expectations about late-bound parameters: